 - 4 cups spinach

 - 1 tsp iodized salt

-Add oil to sauce pan and add turmeric and black pepper.
-After 20-30 seconds, once it begins to sizzle, add onion garlic and ginger.
+- Add oil to a saucepan and add turmeric and black pepper.
+After 20-30 seconds, once it begins to sizzle, add onion garlic, and ginger.
 Stir and roast until onions are translucent and then add the tomatoes and spices.
 Stir until all the ingredients are incorporated.

 - Add garbanzo beans and salt.
 Mix together and heat for 15 minutes until boiling and the sauce has become slightly thick.
 You can add more water to adjust the thickness if you desire.
 Add more salt to taste.

 - Add jaggery powder or brown sugar.
 Once you have the desired consistency and the fresh spinach and place the lid on your pan to wilt the spinach.